abdo-ayman8642/Ajyal-saleema/README.md

 - **Efficient Course Management**: The platform provides an intuitive interface for course creation, content management, and updates, making it easy for instructors to maintain up-to-date courses.

-- **User Authentication**: We implemented a robust and secure user authentication system, protecting sensitive data and ensuring a smooth login and registration process.
+- **User Authentication**: We implemented a robust and secure user authentication system, protecting sensitive data and ensuring a smooth login and registration process (where super admin acount register users and gives permissions).

-- **Assessment and Progress Tracking**: Our LMS includes features for creating and managing quizzes and assignments.
+- **Quiz and Progress Tracking**: Our LMS includes features for creating and managing quizzes.
 It also offers comprehensive progress tracking tools, allowing both students and instructors to monitor performance effectively.

 - **User Experience**: The project prioritized the user experience, ensuring a user-friendly interface that provides an engaging and effective learning environment.